What is a retrospective?

 Change the retrospective questions

-The usual questions that teams ask themselves at the end of the Sprint are “What did go well?”, “What did go wrong?”, or “What should we do differently next time?”.
-Instead of using the same format every two weeks, modify the questions to discover new solutions and keep the event interesting.
+The usual questions that Agile teams ask themselves at the end of the Sprint are “What did go well?”, “What did go wrong?”, or “What should we do differently next time?”.
+Instead of using the same retrospective format every two weeks, modify the questions to discover new solutions and keep the event interesting.

 Switch between the templates you’re working with

 Using the same tool repeatedly might become incredibly dull at some point.
 To spice things up, try different methods or templates each time you host a retrospective session.
-At Whiteboards.io, you can choose from a dozen of templates dedicated specifically to retrospectives.
+At Whiteboards.io, you can choose from a dozen of templates dedicated specifically to remote retrospectives.
 Keep on reading our article to discover which one will be your next favorite thing.

 Retros are ineffective, unproductive, and useless

-Thousands of teams around the world will tell you that retrospectives are the best things that happened to them.
+Thousands of remote teams around the world will tell you that retrospectives are the best things that happened to them.
 At the same time, you can hear a completely opposite statement.
-So if you feel like you’re wasting yours and everybody’s time every two weeks, it’s time to reconsider how you run your sessions and try to fix something at the core.
+So if you feel like you’re wasting your and everybody’s time every two weeks, it’s time to reconsider how you run your sessions and try to fix something at the core.

 How to prevent this?